Updated 4-22-2007

 Designing:

 Temporary Roof Cap: Sizing: If it were a gazebo roof, people commonly lean toward the medium to small size, depending on how ornate they are looking to go.
-On a turret roof for their house, people commonly lean towards medium to large range, since it is usually on a second story roof that will make the cap look that much smaller from the ground, where it will be seen most.
-We hope this helps you visualize.
-To recap our sizing guides:
+On a turret roof for their house, people commonly lean towards the medium to large range, since it is usually on a second story roof, which will make the cap look that much smaller from the ground, where it will be seen most.
+We hope this helps you figure out what is the best size for your roof.
+To recap our sizing guide: 1/4th scale of your roof size = a large size roof cap 1/6th scale = a medium size roof cap 1/8th scale = a small size cap You are welcome to consider any variant in size between these numbers it calculates to, but this is just to help narrow the parameters.
+As you can see in this photo it would have looked odd if i had made this pair of roof caps the same size for these two different size turrets.

-This house happened to be near enough (150 miles away) for us to get these photos shown at the right.
-The roof caps shown here on the right are a medium sized to the roof below.
-Even though they seems over whelming there on the ground before installation, and the clients felt they were definitely not too large, as you see here.
-To experiment with different sizes, a model of the roof may help a little, but it does not clearly represent how it will look from the ground of the real roof top.
-So to build a simple life-size model of a roof cap:
+This house happened to be near enough (150 miles away) for me to get this photo (shown right).
+The roof caps shown here are just a medium sized to the roof below.
+Even though it seems over whelming there on the ground before installation (shown up above), after installation this Clients said he felt they were definitely not too large, as you see here.
+To experiment with different size options, a small scale model of the roof may help a little, but it does not clearly represent how it will look from the ground of the real roof top.
+So to build a simple life-size prototype of a roof cap will help this process immensely, since once I make this in copper the size will be set for life:

 |